Cost Update

 How Columbus Compares to Other US Cities

-Columbus remains relatively affordable compared to the coasts, but we are catching up to other Midwestern hubs.
-Our average of $18,000 is significantly lower than Minneapolis, where homeowners pay an average of $23,015.
-The difference is often tied to the cost of living and the intensity of local building codes.
+Columbus remains relatively affordable compared to the coasts, but we are catching up to other major hubs.
+Our average of $22,900 USD is slightly lower than Boston, where homeowners pay $23,760 USD on average.
+Boston's higher costs are largely driven by a much older housing stock and stricter historical preservation rules.

 Is 2026 a Good Time for Bathroom Renovation in Columbus?